salman354/medical_cost_prediction/README.md

 ## Results

-The results of the medical cost prediction model are stored in the `rf_tuned.pkl` folder.
-It contains plots and tables showing the performance of the model on the test data.
+The results of the medical cost prediction model are stored in the `rf_tuned.pkl` file.
 ## Usage

 To use the code in this repository, run the scripts in the to train and evaluate the medical cost prediction model.